Table of contents

 Looks like this action is not supported.
 Please return and report this error so that we can support it in the future. (invalid scope)

--Probably you didn’t tick the Log In with PayPal option under the LIVE APP SETTINGS.
+-Probably you didn’t tick the Log In with PayPal option under the Features section.

 -You didn’t tick the Full name and Email address scope to request the user to share that data with you.